shrey802/unixchange/README.md

 This repository contains a web app that is in the development stage.
 This is my first project & I'm thinking of building the MVP first (p0 features) and then adding more features and do improvements.

 # Tech stack used -
-React js, Firebase Web, CSS.
+React js, Firebase (Web), CSS, Vite.

 # What is unixchange?
 -> A place to exchange your stuff (literally anything)!